slott56/py-web-tool/src/pyweb.rst

 character on the end of the most recent ``TextCommand`` or ``CodeCommand```; if this fails, it will create a new, empty ``TextCommand`` or ``CodeCommand``.

-**TODO:** This should be a method of a Chunk.
+**TODO:** This should be a method of a Chunk -- either append text, or append a command.

-..  _`double at-sign replacement, append this character to previous TextCommand (37)`:
+..  _`double at-sign replacement, append this character to previous TextCommand (47)`:
-..  rubric:: double at-sign replacement, append this character to previous TextCommand (37) =
+..  rubric:: double at-sign replacement, append this character to previous TextCommand (47) =
 ..  parsed-literal::
     :class: code